OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 #### Client certificate validation

-Some applications use two-way SSL handshake, meaning that application verifies server's certificate and server verifies client's certificate.
-You can notice this if there is an error in Burp 'Alerts' tab indicating that client failed to negotiate connection.
+Some applications use mTLS (mutual TLS), meaning that the application verifies the server's certificate and the server verifies the client's certificate.
+You can notice this if there is an error in Burp **Alerts** tab indicating that client failed to negotiate connection.

-There is a couple of things worth noting:
+There are a couple of things worth noting:

 1. The client certificate contains a private key that will be used for the key exchange.
 2. Usually the certificate would also need a password to use (decrypt) it.
 3. The certificate can be stored in the binary itself, data directory or in the Keychain.

-The most common and improper way of doing two-way handshake is to store the client certificate within the application bundle and hardcode the password.
+The most common and improper way of using mTLS is to store the client certificate within the application bundle and hardcode the password.
 This obviously does not bring much security, because all clients will share the same certificate.

 Second way of storing the certificate (and possibly password) is to use the Keychain.
 Upon first login, the application should download the personal certificate and store it securely in the Keychain.